-Maintenance & Operations Engineering Technicians covers 7 roles:
+Maintenance & Operations Engineering Technician covers 7 roles:

-- Eectrical Technician;
+- Electrical Technicians:

-- Mechanical Technicians;
+- Mechanical Technicians:

-- Control & Instrumentation Technicians
+- Control & Instrumentation Technicians;

-- Wind Turbine Technicians
+- Wind Turbine Technicians;

-- Electrical System and Process Control Technicians
+- Electromechanical System and Process Control Technicians;

 - Electromechanical Technicians;

 - Plant Operations Technicians.

-This specification covers the Wind Turbine Technician specialism.
+This specification covers the electromechanical technician specialism.

-They will maintain the safety, integrity and effective operation of plant and equipment in one or more of the following Industries that are part of or have activities that are part of the broader national infrastructure Engineering Sector:
+They will maintain the safety, integrity and effective operation of plant and equipment in one or more of the following industries that are part of or have activities that are part of the broader national infrastructure Engineering Sector:

 - the electricity generating environment, which may use a range of different fuels including coal, gas, nuclear, wind and other renewable sources;

-- telecommunications;
+- telecommunications:

 - power plants;

 - oil and gas refining;

 - nuclear waste reprocessing;

 - processing and production of chemicals;

 - pharmaceuticals;

 - human and animal food;

 - cosmetics;

 - petrochemicals;

 - sewerage;

 - the exploration and exploitation of oil and gas.

-Wind turbine technicians will work on various types of plant and equipment commonly found throughout the Engineering Industry sectors and the Technicians can be expected to migrate through these sectors during the course of their careers.
+Electromechanical technicians will work on various types of plant and equipment commonly found throughout the Engineering Industry sectors and the technicians can be expected to migrate through these sectors during the course of their careers.
 Dependent upon the sector that they are employed in there may be subtle differences in terms of the composition and application of the plant and equipment.
 However, the fundamental principles of operation will be the same regardless of the engineering sector.

-These Technicians will undertake installation, testing, servicing, removal, replacement, maintenance and repair of a range of equipment, sometimes complex, as part of planned preventative and reactive maintenance programmes.
+These technicians will undertake installation, testing, servicing, removal, replacement, maintenance and repair of a range of equipment, sometimes complex, as part of planned preventative and reactive maintenance programmes.
 They may also undertake decommissioning activities when plant is being removed from service.

-They will be responsible for the quality of their own work, possibly others' and ensuring the work is completed safely, meets stakeholder quality, time and budget requirements, whilst maintaining the efficient running of plant and equipment.
+They will be responsible for the quality of their own work, possibly the work of others and ensuring the work is completed safely, meets stakeholder quality, time and budget requirements, whilst maintaining the efficient running of plant and equipment.